Ruben Rubinyan

-Ruben Rubinyan (Armenian: Ռուբեն Ռուբինյան; born 8 March 1990) is an Armenian politician, Vice President of the National Assembly of Armenia and former head of its Standing Committee on Foreign Relations.
-He was appointed a special envoy from Armenia for normalization of Armenia-Turkey relations in December 2021, meeting his Turkish counterpart Serdar Kılıç on January 14, 2022.
+Ruben Rubinyan (Armenian: Ռուբեն Ռուբինյան; born 8 March 1990) is an Armenian politician, who has been serving as the president of the National Assembly of Armenia since 3 August 2026.
+Previously, Rubinyan served as the vice president of the National Assembly during the 2021–2026 term, as well as the head of the parliamentary Standing Committee on Foreign Relations.
+He was appointed a special envoy for normalization of Armenia–Turkey relations in December 2021, meeting his Turkish counterpart Serdar Kılıç on January 14, 2022.

+Early life and education

+After graduating from Faculty of International Relations of Yerevan State University in 2010, he did a Master's degree at University College London (UCL) in Politics and Security in 2011 and Master's degree in European Studies at Jagiellonian University in Poland in 2012.
+From 2012-2014, he served in the Armed Forces of Armenia.

 Personal life

 Ruben Rubinyan is the son of Karapet Rubinyan, the former Vice-President of the National Assembly of Armenia (1995-1998) and former member of the Pan-Armenian National Movement party executive committee (1991-1998).

-After graduating from Faculty of International Relations of Yerevan State University in 2010, he did a Master's degree at University College London (UCL) in Politics and Security in 2011 and Master's degree in European Studies at Jagiellonian University in Poland in 2012.